BehnooshNasri/project_one/README.md

 3. Geographic Location

-The analysis we're going to do is ..
+The analysis we're going to do is:

 1. Get data from StatCanada
 2. Cleaning the data and converting into dataframes